analogpixel/til/til/python-assignment-in-expression.md

-# Python Assignment in Expression (assign variable in if condition)
+# Python Assignment in Expression (assign variable in if condition) The walrus operator :=

 To use the results of of your conditional you can use the `:=` operator